 No audit committee needs to be established in companies in which the establishment of one would not be expedient due to, for example, the nature of the company's business, the stage of the company's development, the size of the company, or the composition of the company's board of directors.
-The lack of an audit committee is not deemed to constitute a departure from the code, provided that the mandatory auditing duties of the audit committee prescribed in mandatory legislation are discharged by the company's entire board of directors or another committee appointed by the board of directors.
+The lack of an audit committee is not deemed to constitute a departure from the code, provided that the mandatory auditing duties of the audit committee prescribed in mandatory legislation are discharged by the company's entire board of directors.